McCombsDevelopers/Wireframe/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *CRUNCH*

-**Name of your app** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+**CRUNCH** is a Food and Restaurant app using the [The YELP API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [ ] User can sign up using email
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [ ] User can sign up using Twitter/Facebook
+- [ ] User can log in and log out of his or her account
-- [ ] User can pull to refresh the movie list.
+- [ ] User can search for a type of food / restaurant of his or her liking

+The following optional features are implemented:

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [ ] User can create a bio on their page
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [ ] User can use a map to navigate to the restaurant
-- [ ] All images fade in as they are loading.
-- [ ] Customize the UI.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough